Women of the Water

 I am so grateful to have tried journaling and varying art projects.
 It created an opportunity for discussion with my family and prompted me to think more about the grief as ever flowing, and not this dark stagnant time.
 What was so sad and heavy feels lighter and less tight."

-Jill Munson, Fort Collins, CO
+Jill, Fort Collins, CO

-Raquel Neto, age 39, Fort Collins, CO
+Raquel, Fort Collins, CO

 "Grief in Relief is an intimate, supportive space where you are invited to explore your grief in all its forms.
 Here, you’ll learn to trust your intuition and honor your own emotional journey.
 At the heart of this experience is deep listening—because true healing begins with being heard.